Big Red Racing

 Big Red Racing is a racing video game released for MS-DOS in 1995.
 It was developed by Big Red Software and published by Domark.
-Versions were planned for Nintendo 64, PlayStation, Saturn, 3DO, and Jaguar but were not released.

 Gameplay

 Big Red Racing is a comedic racing game.
 During races, the commentators make humorous comments, stereotypically themed to the country they are from.
 When menu items are clicked, humorous phrases are played.

 There are 24 courses and 6 cups, encompassing the globe, the Moon, Venus, and Mars.
 Each course has a humorous subtitle, usually a parody of a famous phrase or film.

 Customisation

 For the driver, the player can choose from a few different body shapes and change the colour of the clothes.
 For the vehicle, the player can change the colour and decal.

 Development

 The later Eurogamer writer Keith Stuart was commissioned to write an expansive backstory for the game, which was to be included in the printed manual.
-But a few months before release the publisher balked at the cost and cut the manual.
+A few months before release, the publisher balked at the cost and cut the manual.
 Looking back in 2016, Stuart wrote: "They were right.
 It didn't really add anything, it was indulgent (...)
-No one will ever care that I spent several weeks writing that nonsense or that now it is gone forever."
+No one will ever care that I spent several weeks writing that nonsense or that now it is gone forever".